little-eyes/little-eyes.github.io/source/_posts/Scalable-Timer-Job.md

 # A Simple Idea

 Azure support team suggests us to split the jobs into multiple job hosts so we can divide and conquer.
-In a weekly developer meeting, [a colleague](https://www.linkedin.com/in/chandan-jyoti-sharma-98711231/) and I had an idea to scale out timer-based job with or without splitting the code into multiple job hosts.
+In a weekly developer meeting, [my colleague Chandan](https://www.linkedin.com/in/chandan-jyoti-sharma-98711231/) and I had an idea to scale out timer-based job with or without splitting the code into multiple job hosts.
 The idea is as simple as below.

-> Azure WebJobs also provide `ServiceBusTrigger` to invoke a job in addition to `TimerTrigger` and it can run across all instances on the same App Service.
+> Azure WebJobs also provide `ServiceBusTrigger` to invoke a job in addition to `TimerTrigger`, and it can run across all instances on the same App Service.
 It is very well load balanced.
-Therefore, we can create two jobs -- one is the timer trigger to enqueue a service bus message and the other one is a service bus trigger job that does the actual work.
+Therefore, we can create two jobs -- one is the timer trigger to enqueue a service bus message, and the other one is a service bus trigger job that does the actual work.

 ![Service Bus WebJob](/images/webjob-servicebus.png)